reimagined/resolve/docs/api/client/resolve-client.md

 | options       | An object that contains additional options for command execution. |
 | callback      | A callback to call on the server response or error.               |

-The returned value is a promise that resolves to the command result.
+The returned value is a promise that resolves to the command execution result.

 #### Example